linozen/exocortex/content/refs/python-for-everybody.md

 print(d)
 ```

-#### Dictionaries and Files {#dictionaries-and-files}
+#### Dictionaries and Files

-You can use dictionaries to count the occurrence of words in a text file
+You can use dictionaries to count the occurrence of words in a text file (For
-(For now, this uses a version of the romeo.txt file that has now
+now, this uses a version of the romeo.txt file that has now punctuation):
-punctuation):

 ```python
 fname = input('Enter the file name: ')